sudo-self/Rpi-shairport-sync/BUILDFORAP2.md

 * Be especially careful with audio systems capable of very high volume output -- the volume control in this software may not be reliable!
 * For now, leave the settings in the configuration file at default except as noted below.
 * At the time of writing, May 2, 2021, everything is on the latest version of the software -- macOS 11.3, iOS 14.5, Raspberry Pi OS 5.10.17-v7l+ (Buster), Ubuntu 20.04 -- fully updated.
 * Shairport Sync relies on a program called [`nqptp`](https://github.com/mikebrady/nqptp) to monitor timing signals.
 This program uses ports 319 and 320 and replaces any PTP service you have on the computer.
  (FYI, most computers do not have a PTP clock running.
 They often use a (totally different) [Network Timing Protocol (NTP)](http://www.ntp.org) service to keep the system clock synchronised with world time.)
-* Shairport Sync has a build dependency on `nqptp`, so you should build or update `nqptp` *before* building or updating Shairport Sync.
 * The POSIX Shared Memory Interface (SMI) Version numbers of `nqptp` and Shairport Sync must match.
 If they don't, you'll get a message in the logs.
 It means that one of the programs is out of date with respect to the other.
 * Build instructions are likely to change.